Manage titles and approve audience levels

 - To set the audience level for a single title, in the APPROVED FOR column, choose an option from the drop-down.

-- To set the audience level for multiple titles, select the checkboxes next to the desired titles.
-In the bottom-right corner, choose an option from the drop-down.
+- To set the audience level for multiple titles, select the checkboxes next to the desired titles, and then click Set Audience Levels.

 - Next to the desired title, click